 5. Hotel Romazzino, a Luxury Collection Hotel

 Sardinia is an Italian island overflowing with white-sand beaches.
 The coastline you want to visit is Sardinia’s Costa Smeralda.
 Spiaggia del Principe (Prince Beach), in a remote cove, is only around 5 minutes drive from the Hotel Romazzino, a Luxury Collection Hotel, Costa Smeralda.
-This hotel also has its own beach directly in front of the hotel, which has soft sand and sparkling turquoise water.
+This hotel also has its own beach directly in front of the hotel, with soft sand and sparkling turquoise water.

 This Rewards Category 8 Marriott Bonvoy hotel is set between emerald waters and verdant scented gardens.
 Hotel Romazzino is a whitewashed building gently resting on a lengthy beach of the finest sand.

 Hotel Romazzino invites you to discover your nature and embrace a better you.
-Reflecting on the true meaning of uncomplicated wellbeing, Hotel Romazzino is definitely one of the best beach & spa resorts in the Mediterranean.
+Reflecting on the true meaning of uncomplicated well-being, Hotel Romazzino is definitely one of the best beach & spa resorts in the Mediterranean.

 6. The Westin Resort, Costa Navarino

 Soak in some Greek sun along the unforgettable shoreline of the Costa Navarino.
 The Westin Resort, Costa Navarino is a Rewards Category 6 beachfront hotel located by the Ionian Sea in Costa Navarino, the prime sustainable destination in the Mediterranean.

 The Westin Resort Costa Navarino features elegant rooms and suites with inviting sea, golf, or resort views and expanded terraces or balconies to connect with the splendor of the hotel’s setting.
 All ground-floor units also offer an individual infinity pool.